If you are a Windows 10 user, you will have probably already encountered a memory leak.

 Symptoms may include a decrease in your computer’s performance, a slowing down of response, not being able to open more programs, or even a complete freeze of the system.

-Sometimes having more RAM on your computer can make things worse; a leak which only consumes a little RAM every minute will take longer, maybe a day or two, to become a critical problem.
+Sometimes having more RAM on your computer can make things worse; a leak that only consumes a little RAM every minute will take longer, maybe a day or two, to become a critical problem.

 Programs that only run for a brief period of time and have a memory leak issue can be harder to spot if they terminate and the system still has enough available RAM to complete other processes.